jwkelley/geog418-fall2025-assignment1/README.md

 dev.off()
 ```

 You can create an advanced bar graph by using the the popular ggplot library.
-This is a little more involved, and so we have provide comments in each line to explain a little more about what is going on in the code.
+This is a little more involved, and so we have provided comments in each line to explain a little more about what is going on in the code.
 ```
-barGraph <- df_17 %>% #store graph in bar graph variable and pass data frame as first argument in next line group_by(FIRE_MONTH) %>% #use data frame and group by month and pass to first argument in next line summarise(sumSize = sum(VARIABLE, na.rm = TRUE)) %>% #sum up the total fire size for each month and pass to GGplot ggplot(aes(x = FIRE_MONTH, y = sumSize)) + #make new GGPLOT with summary as data and month and total fire size as x and y
+barGraph_17 <- df_17 %>% #store graph in bar graph variable and pass data frame as first argument in next line group_by(FIRE_MONTH) %>% #use data frame and group by month and pass to first argument in next line summarise(sumSize = sum(VARIABLE, na.rm = TRUE)) %>% #sum up the total fire size for each month and pass to GGplot ggplot(aes(x = FIRE_MONTH, y = sumSize)) + #make new GGPLOT with summary as data and month and total fire size as x and y